sphynx/iveselov.info/travel.md

 The image has been generated using [TravelMapper]

-Visited countries: 31 (recent first order):
+Visited countries: 32 (recent first order):

+- Vatican
 - Macedonia
 - Italy
 - Portugal